-- CARB's Climate Change Scoping Plan Update lays out the approach for the State to meet its greenhouse gas (GHG) emissions reduction targets through 2030, including additional policies to achieve 40% reduction below 1990 levels by 2030: - Short-lived climate pollutants - Carbon sequestration on Natural and Working Lands - Largest emitters (transportation, electricity, and industrial sectors) The Scoping Plan will be updated in 2022 targeting carbon neutrality by 2045 and, if possible, 2035. - SB 1383 (Short-Lived Climate Pollutant Reduction) calls for: - o 40% methane reduction by 2030 - 75% diversion of organic waste from landfills by 2025 - Policy / regulatory development encouraging production/use of biogas - BAAQMD developed a Clean Air Plan requiring GHG emissions supporting CARB's 2050 target. - BAAQMD has proposed the development of Regulation 13 (climate pollutants) targeting GHG reductions related to organics diversion and management. - In October 2020, Governor Newsom signed Executive Order N-82-20 calling for nature-based land management strategies to address climate change, such as natural and working lands restoration.
+- CARB's Climate Change Scoping Plan Update lays out the approach for the State to meet its greenhouse gas (GHG) emissions reduction targets through 2030, including additional policies to achieve 40% reduction below 1990 levels by 2030: - Short-lived climate pollutants - Carbon sequestration on Natural and Working Lands - Largest emitters (transportation, electricity, and industrial sectors) The Scoping Plan is being updated in 2022 targeting carbon neutrality by 2045 and, if possible, 2035. - SB 1383 (Short-Lived Climate Pollutant Reduction) calls for: - o 40% methane reduction by 2030 - 75% diversion of organic waste from landfills by 2025 - Policy / regulatory development encouraging production/use of biogas - BAAQMD developed a Clean Air Plan requiring GHG emissions supporting CARB's 2050 target. - BAAQMD has proposed the development of Regulation 13 (climate pollutants) targeting GHG reductions related to organics diversion and management. - CARB states POTWs are part of the solution for reducing fugitive methane, and encourages diversion of organics to POTWs to use excess digester capacity and produce biogas.

-- CARB states POTWs are part of the solution for reducing fugitive methane, and encourages diversion of organics to POTWs to use excess digester capacity and produce biogas. - CARB is pursuing rapid fleet electrification, including medium and heavy-duty vehicles, through the Advanced Clean Fleet rule.
-Complete electrification will remove a potential market for biogas.
-CASA is engaging on this issue to request continued allowance of biogas as a sustainable transportation fuel. - Many POTWs are exploring energy generation, but BAAQMD TAC regulations could make such programs more difficult to implement.
-Direct injection of biogas to PG&E's pipelines or use as a transportation fuel may be more efficient. - CARB's previous interest in nitrous oxide emission estimates and/or emission factors for POTWs has shifted to toxic air contaminants.
+- CARB is pursuing rapid fleet electrification, including medium and heavy-duty vehicles, through the Advanced Clean Fleet rule.
+Complete electrification will be difficult for heavyduty trucks, and will remove a potential market for biogas.
+CASA is engaging on this issue through the Scoping Plan Update and other avenues to request continued allowance of biogas as a sustainable transportation fuel. - Many POTWs are exploring energy generation, but BAAQMD TAC regulations could make such programs more difficult to implement.
+Direct injection of biogas to PG&E's pipelines or use as a transportation fuel may be more efficient. - The EPA is revisiting procedures for allocation of renewable fuel credits (RINs) for food waste-based and sludge-based biogas, and CASA is engaging on this issue. - CARB's previous interest in nitrous oxide emission estimates and/or emission factors for POTWs has shifted to toxic air contaminants.
 See Toxic Air Contaminants - BAAQMD Rule 11-18, AB 617, and AB 2588. - BAAQMD is developing a suite of Rules under Regulation 13 for climate pollutants methane and nitrous oxide.
 However, rule development has been suspended due to COVID-19 and lack of data.
 The delay is allowing time to summarize information about current best management practices.

-- Review the summary of the AIR committee-led survey regarding current methane management practices at anaerobic digesters and sludge lagoons.
-After committee review, this summary will be shared with BAAQMD staff. - For Regulation 13, continue to work with BAAQMD staff to provide information and education about anaerobic digesters and POTW operations.
-Participate in the Organics Recovery Technical Working Group, as well as comment on draft Rules. - Look for ways to inform BAAQMD on opportunities and challenges for climate change mitigation by Bay Area POTWs. - Work with PG&E and BAAQMD to explore options for POTWs to inject biogas into PG&E pipelines.
-In February 2022, the CPUC will vote on a mandatory biomethane procurement program for CA's four large gas IOUs (including PG&E) under SB 1440.
+- Review a summary of the AIR committee-led survey regarding current methane management practices at anaerobic digesters and sludge lagoons.
+After committee review, this summary will be shared with BAAQMD staff. - Look for ways to inform BAAQMD on opportunities and challenges for climate change mitigation by Bay Area POTWs, including education about anaerobic digesters and POTW operations. - Work with PG&E and BAAQMD to explore options for POTWs to inject biogas into PG&E pipelines.
+In February 2022, the CPUC approved a mandatory biomethane procurement program for CA's four large gas IOUs (including PG&E) under SB 1440.
 CASA has been discussing the barriers to pipeline injection with CPUC staff, proposing a reduction in their standard from 990 Btu/scf to 970 Btu/scf.